-Unlike other workshops Squisito workshops are practical and educational so you will be tasting, making and learning the functional skills of curing and smoking to gain a compass to work by so you can assess recipes or products they collect to pass your skills on to your friends and family.
+Unlike other courses Squisito workshops are practical and educational so you will be tasting, making plus learning the science and functional skills of curing and smoking as a means of preservation to gain a compass to work by so you can assess recipes or products they collect to pass your skills on to your friends and family.

 Hands-on workshops here at The Old Butchers Shop are for just 1-5 students since hands-on teaching is slower than demonstration although we can teach larger numbers by arrangement using AV equipment at a local catering school.